simoncozens/thinking-in-opentype/workbook.md

 }  rlig;
 ```

 When a class is used in a substitution, corresponding members are substituted on both sides.

-What happens when a glyph class is only used on the left hand side?
+*Experiment*: What happens when a glyph class is only used on the left hand side?
 Try it and find out:

 ```
 feature rlig {